-- Safe mission accomplishment is one of my top priorities.
+- Safe mission accomplishment is our number one goal.
 The men and women of Fairchild Air Force Base are dedicated to honing their combat skills to meet the demands of current and future military challenges.
 We can only perform our mission by safely sharing the airspace in and around the Inland Northwest. - 2.
 As fellow aviators, we have a duty to see and avoid each other while we enjoy the rewards of flight.
 We have all witnessed the increase in air traffic over the past several years.
-Information sharing, vigilant flight planning, and an open dialogue are our best defenses against flight mishaps, both military and civilian.
+Information sharing, vigilant flight planning and an open dialogue are our best defenses against flight mishaps, both military and civilian.
 This brochure highlights our high traffic operations areas and the military aircraft commonly operating in the local area.
 Please review this information and consider the potential impacts in your flight planning.
 It is our goal to ensure everyone departs and lands safely. - 3.
-If you have any questions or comments, please contact the 92d Air Refueling Wing Flight Safety Office at (509) 247-4736.
+If you have any questions or comments, please contact the 92d Air Refueling Wing Flight Safety Office at (509) 247-3741 or the 141st Air Refueling Wing Flight Safety Office at (509) 247-7026.
 Fly Safe and Fly Smart.